sifis-home/ace-ucs/ace/README.md

 # README #

 This is a mavenized Java 1.8 project.
-You should be able to compile and run these classes if you manage to figure out how Maven works (which is non-trivial due to the lack of good introductory manuals for Maven).
+You should be able to compile and run these classes by using Maven.

 ### What is this repository for? ###

-* This is a Java library for the functions necessary to run a client, resource server, and authorization server as specified in [draft-ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz).
+* This is a Java library for the functions necessary to run a client, resource server, and authorization server as specified in [draft-ietf-ace-oauth-authz](https://datatracker.ietf.org/doc/draft-ietf-ace-oauth-authz).
+*  The library also implements the [DTLS](https://datatracker.ietf.org/doc/draft-ietf-ace-dtls-authorize) and [OSCORE](https://datatracker.ietf.org/doc/draft-ietf-ace-oscore-profile/) profiles.
-  The base libraries do not include network functionality, since it tries to be protocol agnostic.
+*  The base libraries do not include network functionality, since they are supposed to be protocol agnostic.
 However we provide [CoAP](https://tools.ietf.org/html/rfc7252) client and server support as an example of a protocol specific adaptation based on [Californium](https://www.eclipse.org/californium).
 * Since this is a Java library, it is not intended for resource constrained devices, rather it is intended to be used on the "other end", by the resource rich nodes talking to the resource constrained ones.
 We are planning to release code for constrained devices as well in the future.
 * Version: beta

+### Quick start ###

+* For Eclipse run the maven command "mvn eclipse:eclipse", and then import the project
+* Install a MySQL server
+* Create a file 'db.pwd' with the MySQL root password in the root directory
+* The test class files can now be ran to check that everything is working correctly

 ### How do I get set up? ###